jj1bdx/arduino-atmega16u2/README.md

     # USB serial firmware
     (cd Projects/arduino-usbserial && make clean && make)

-## Note wekk
+## Note very well

 * The LUFA version is 100807, as in the hardware-pinoccio repository.
+This version is required for both DFU and USB serial firmware.

 ## References